Special Education Course Offerings

 539 – Characteristics of Students Accessing an Adapted Curriculum (3)

-Prerequisite or corequisite: EDSE 531.
+Prerequisite or corequisite: EDSE 531 or EDSE 390.
 This course provides an examination of characteristics of students with various disabilities that may require functional, academic, and community support in their educational plan.
 Medical, sensory, positioning, and communication interventions are discussed.
 Person-centered planning and social skill development, in addition to academic adaptations and functional curriculum are addressed.
 Field experience required.
+Students enrolled in the 5-year Special Education pathway must take EDSE 390 as a prerequisite.

 541 – Goals and Practices for Students Accessing an Adapted Curriculum (3)